ekdnam/bhasha/cplusplus/README.md

 The 'temp.py' file metamorphosed into 'temp.cpp'.

 ## Libraries created

+* cpp

+Creates a CPP class, which does all the heavy handed work of generating code.

 * scriptIO

 Taking the input and producing output of a script.